Back in Amsterdam.

-I had been planning this for the past two months or so and booked us
+I had been planning a trip to Amsterdam for the past two months or so and booked

 1. return flights from Dublin to Amsterdam